-The findings obtained from Table 2 emphasized that difficulties in logical connective is the main difficulty in solving equations and inequalities among students.
-The findings indicated that more than third of the students’ solutions were in the logical connective.
-Focusing students’ mistakes in the logical connective we identified five types of mistackes: (1) Ignoring the logical connective, the students did not write any logical connective while doing algebraic manipulation; (2) ignoring the logical connective and replaced them by commas, the students positioned commas when there is a need for logical connective; (3) replacement the logical connective “or” by “and” and verse versa, the students did not distinguish the correct logical connective words; (4) replacement the logical connective “and” by “also”, the students use the word also as a logical connective; (5) wrong interpretation of the logical connective, the students use a logical connective words but they made wrong interpretation of these word, they did not understand the meaning of “and” , “or”, so the get wrong final answers.
-Table 3 present the distribution of mistakes in mathematical logical connectives.
+The findings shown in Table 2 make it clear that difficulties with the logical connective represent the most common difficulty experienced by students when solving equations and inequalities.
+The findings indicate that more than one-third of the errors made by the students occurred when manipulating the logical connective.
+Focusing on students’ mistakes when using the logical connective, we were able to distinguish five types of mistake: (1) Ignoring the logical connective: the students did not write any logical connective while carrying out the algebraic manipulation; (2) Ignoring the logical connective and replacing it with a comma: the students inserted commas where a logical connective was needed; (3) Replacing the logical connective “OR” with “AND”, or vice versa: the students did not distinguish the correct logical connective words; (4) Replacing the logical connective “AND” with “ALSO”: the students used the word ”ALSO” as a logical connective; (5) Incorrect interpretation of the logical connective: the students used a logical connective word, but chose the wrong interpretation for the word as they fail to correctly understand the meaning of e.g. “AND” or “OR”, and thus obtained the wrong final answer.
+Table 3 shows the distribution of these mistakes.

 Table 3.
-Distribution of the types of mistakes in mathematical logical connectives
+Distribution of the different types of mistakes in mathematical logical connectives